deNULL/isitblockedinrussia.com/README.md

 # Usage

-Information about blocked resourced is downloaded from https://github.com/zapret-info/z-i and stored to MySQL database locally.
+Information about blocked resources is downloaded from https://github.com/zapret-info/z-i and stored to MySQL database locally.

 Install MySQL and create following tables:
 ```mysql